. . . they go from blah to La De Da!

 Lac du Flambeau, WI 54538

-Take Hwy47N out of Woodruff for 4.6mi, turn right onto E Boundary Trail (3.5mi) and take the second left onto E Plummer Lake Lane (0.12mi) and turn left into the first drive.
+FROM Woodruff: Take Hwy47N out of Woodruff for 4.6mi, turn right onto Cty F/East Boundary Trail (3.5mi) and take the second left onto E Plummer Lake Lane (0.12mi) and turn left into the first drive #2410.

-GOURDS have been cultivated for at least 11,000 years for their usefulness as sacred vessels, storage containers, musical instruments, utensils, and ornaments.
+GOURDS have been cultivated for at least 11,000 years, based on Ancient DNA testing of gourd shards.
+Many cultures used them as sacred vessels, storage containers, musical instruments, utensils, and ornaments.
+Their use for many purposes provides a wealth of opportunity for artistic expression.

 Lagenaria – Hard-shell gourds